Repair & Maintenance

 Know how to repair/maintain a khukuri/kukri knife properly

 Avoid Rust from blade (oiling): It is important to take care of your blade.
 We should apply oil (machine oil or gun oil) after every use.
 If not in use we recommend to oil the blade at least once a month.
 Please avoid fingerprints on the blade.
 Sometimes there is a chance of rust developing on the blade if there is rust we should first clean the blade with petrol or any type of gasoline and again rub the rust with fine sandpaper.
-It should be cleaned and or dried with a clean cloth.
+It should be cleaned and dried with a clean cloth.
 Thereafter, oiling can be done.

 If there is a dragon carved in the blade, soak the hard toothbrush in the petrol and scrub the dragon area, then wipe it off with a clean cloth.
 It is also important to clean the sheath and or handle once in a while.
-We can use furniture shiner for brushing off the wood and shoe polish for the sheath.
+You can use a furniture shiner for brushing off the wood and shoe polish for the sheath.
 For the brass fittings if any brass polish can be used and silver polish for silver cases.
 If there is a need to keep the kukri for a longer period of time oil the blade properly and wrap it in a polythene bag and keep it out of the scabbard.
 A sharpening stone is recommended for sharpening the blade though blunt chakmak can do the work.
 It is important to maintain a room in dry normal temp to avoid faults in Khukuri.

 Khukuri sheath should not be exposed to the sun for a longer period of time as heating may shrink the leather making it difficult for the blade to insert.
 The steel used are industrial steel but the blade should not be used in hard metallic surface and stones.
 Keep away from water and fingerprint.
 Maintaining a khukri can prolong its life.
 Please see that guidance is necessary before use and it is to be kept away from the children.